-Even though Netflix was at the pinnacle of its DVD rental business, the company was planning to get into online streaming.
+Even though Netflix was at the pinnacle of its DVD rental business, the company planned to get into online streaming.

 “We never spent one minute trying to save the DVD business,” said Ted Sarandos, who had been Netflix’s chief content officer since 2000.

 While DVD sales fell from 2006 to 2011, Netflix’s business grew.

-Note: The red territory represents the countries Netflix is present in, while the grey territory represents the territories it is absent from.
+Note: The red territory represents the countries Netflix is present in, while the grey territory represents its absent territories.

 Producing Original Content.

 From 2007 to 2013, until Netflix’s next big strategic move, subscribers grew from around 7 million to 33 million.

 Seeing Netflix’s growth, Hollywood movies and series production houses started demanding more money for licensing their content, pushing Netflix to get into original content in a bid to secure their future.